randoop/grt-testing/README.md

 In the GRT paper, two methods of evaluation are used:

-1. **Mutation analysis** – measures how well generated tests kill artificially seeded faults (mutants).
+1. **Mutation analysis** measures how well generated tests kill artificially seeded faults (mutants).
-2. **Defect detection** – measures the ability of generated tests to detect real-world faults in subject programs.
+2. **Defect detection** measures the ability of generated tests to detect known real-world defects.

 This repository provides scripts and setup files for running both kinds of evaluation.